Save up to 25%… Shop Our Birthday Sale Now!

 • Alkaloids

-Research suggests that some of these compounds have brain-protecting properties.
+Research suggests that some of these compounds have brain-protecting properties that could improve mental health.
 In one study, scientists investigated the potential of reishi to alleviate anxiety in mice.
 The mice that were given reishi extracts were able to stay much longer in the elevated plus maze (EPM).
 EPM is a commonly used measure of rodent anxiety (26).

 In another mouse study, reishi extract showed a sedative effect on the central nervous system.
 Researchers observed that mice given reishi extract exhibited behaviors indicating less anxiety compared to those who weren’t given any (27).